ioofy/openartist_frontend/README.md

-# React MarketPlace using CDD Concept
+# React using CDD Concept

 this repo only for learning deep about react also lifecycle and using CDD Concept.